kherge/xml.specification/README.md

 XML document through an XSL processor and save the result as an HTML file in the same directory.

+#### Printing

+Firefox is the best browser to use if you need to print your specification.

+Tests done on Safari and Chrome have shown that the page dimensions are not calculated correctly.
+As a result, you may see that the table of contents continues down the left side instead taking up the full width of the page.
+You may also notice that page breaks do not work properly after the title page.

 License
 -------